pierrediedhiou/cybersecurity-journey/glossary.md

 - **Clickjacking** — An attack where a malicious site embeds a legitimate site in an invisible iframe and tricks users into clicking on hidden elements.
 Prevented by X-Frame-Options header
+- **Cloud Forensics** — Digital forensics investigating data stored on cloud infrastructure.
+Often challenging due to limited evidence availability on cloud platforms
+- **Computer Forensics** — The most common type of digital forensics, investigating computers and personal devices used in crimes
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU